 Just a little warning though, if you plan to add bananas, make sure to do when you want to eat it and not when you’re mixing it up.
 The bananas can get, um, brown and yucky if you let them sit too long (we learned that lesson the hard way).

-- ⅓ cup milk (we use unsweetened vanilla almond milk usually)
+- 1/3 cup milk (I used unsweetened almond milk)